DIY Whitewash Dresser

 Removing Old Finish By Sanding

-I started by sanding it with 100 grit sandpaper to get most of the finish off as fast as possible.
-I used my favorite little SurfPrep sander, but you could sand with any ole sander for the most part.
+I started by using 100 grit sandpaper to get most of the finish off as fast as possible.
+I used my favorite little SurfPrep sander, but you could use any ole sander for the most part.
+Check out our Surfprep Sander reviews here to learn more about it.
+These SurfPrep vs Festool sander reviews will also help you if you’re considering the two brands.

-I love this Surfprep sander because of the foam sandpaper I can use with it, and because it’s a rectangle, so I can get right up to the edges and in the corners with it.
+I love this SurfPrep Sander because of the foam sandpaper I can use with it, and because it’s a rectangle, I can get right up to the edges and in the corners with it.
+Learn more about it in our honest SurfPrep sander review here!

-If you use an orbital sander, you’ll need to hand sand the corners and edges.
-You can also learn about the best sanders for furniture here.
+If you use an orbital sander, you’ll need to work on the corners and edges by hand.
+Here are more options for the best sanders for furniture here.

 And then I removed the dust that was left behind with a vacuum and then with a tack cloth.
 (Tack cloths are amazing at picking up all the little specks of dust left!)

-You don’t have to be limited to only sanding to remove the old finish though!
-Sometimes the old finish is hard to remove by sanding.
+You don’t have to be limited to only sanding to remove the old finish, though!
+Sometimes, the old finish is hard to remove with this method.
 In that case, a chemical stripper is the best option.
+If you want to skip this tedious step, here’s how to remove paint from wood without sanding!

-Check out this post to learn about how we used a (not harsh) chemical stripper to remove wood stain.
-Also, here are the best tools for removing paint or old finish from wood.
+Check out this post to learn about how to remove wood stain with a (not harsh) chemical stripper.
+Also, here are the best tools for removing paint from wood.

-Then I wiped a coat of poly all over the raw wood to keep the whitewash from soaking into the wood too much.
+Then, I wiped a coat of poly all over the raw surface to keep the new white finish from soaking into it too much.

 Since the 1 coat of poly is so thin, it only acts as a barrier to keep the whitewash from soaking in too much (and making it so you can’t wipe it back off).
 And since the whitewash is such a thin coat, it has no problem adhering to the 1 coat of poly.

-I mixed it with more water to create basically a whitewash, but orange instead of white.
+I mixed it with more water to basically create a wash, but orange instead of white.
 Then I wiped it onto the top of the dresser and top drawer.

 I didn’t really measure the water to paint ratio, but basically, you want it to look like water that is tinted white.

-Then I got a little bit of whitewash on my paintbrush, and brushed it on, staying with the direction of the wood grain.
-Check out this list of the best paint brushes for painting furniture.
+Then I got a little bit of the white mixture on my paintbrush, and brushed it on, staying with the direction of the wood grain.
+Check out this list of the best paint brushes for painting furniture for recommendations.

 I worked in really small sections so it didn’t have time to dry or soak into the wood much.

-Then I used a lint-free rag to wipe it off and spread it out a little more.
-I actually used the same rag for the whole dresser.
+Then, I used a lint free rag to wipe it off and spread it out a little more.
+I actually used the same rag for the whole piece.

-The next day when I checked it out, the whitewash was a little thicker on the top drawer than I wanted.
-So I sanded it down a bit and added just a little bit more whitewash to try to even it out.
+The next day, when I checked it out, the white finish was a little thicker on the top drawer than I wanted.
+So I sanded it down a bit and added just a little bit more of the tinted layer to try to even it out.

 I used satin poly for the first coats and then the last coat I used a matte poly to decrease the shine.
 I love the extra durability the satin poly provides, but the flat finish of the matte poly.